MesfinD/hpc-bash/_episodes/12-scheduler.md

 A good example of this might be building a genome index for alignment with a tool like [HISAT2](https://ccb.jhu.edu/software/hisat2/index.shtml).
 Fortunately, we can run these types of tasks as a one-off with `srun`.

-`qrun` runs a single command on the cluster and then exits.
+`srun` runs a single command on the cluster and then exits.
 Let's demonstrate this by running the `hostname` command with `srun`.
 (We can cancel an `srun` job with `Ctrl-c`.)